lostjared/MXVK/README.md

 ## Recent Updates and Optimizations

-- July 13, 2026: `install.pl` is now a native Perl configure/build/install helper.
-It validates required build tools, lets CMake check core and optional libraries, translates common missing-dependency failures into clear platform-specific package hints, supports custom build directories, prefixes, job counts, fresh configuration, build-only operation, and explicit `sudo` policy, and forwards project `-D` feature flags directly to CMake.
+- July 13, 2026: version `0.22.0` adds a native Perl configure/build/install helper, expanded CMake installation support, desktop launchers, and platform-specific application icons for the examples.
+The installer validates required build tools, lets CMake check core and optional libraries, translates common missing-dependency failures into clear platform-specific package hints, supports custom build directories, prefixes, job counts, fresh configuration, build-only operation, and explicit `sudo` policy, and forwards project `-D` feature flags directly to CMake.
 - July 13, 2026: `install.pl` now prefers Ninja automatically for new or fresh build directories when `ninja` is installed.
 It preserves the cached generator for existing build directories, honors explicit `-G` or `--generator` selections, and reports which generator it selected.
 - July 11, 2026: version `0.21.0` adds the four-player `asteroids-net` mode, including richer host/join screens, player-state and projectile synchronization improvements, runtime asset-path handling, and an application icon.
 The release also adds model/texture-manifest support to `shader_viewer`, enlarges the Mutatris background-effect pack, and documents the `asteroids-net` public types and networking helpers with Doxygen.
 - July 11, 2026: `asteroids-net` added automatic temporary UDP router mapping for hosted games.
 It tries UPnP through `miniupnpc`, falls back to NAT-PMP through `libnatpmp`, reports mapping results in the lobby, and removes active mappings when hosting stops.
 Both dependencies remain optional, preserving LAN play and builds on systems without them.